vmakaa/Custom-WiFi-Pineapple/README.md

 Now that I had the adapter I needed the open source software.
 Of course, the [aircrack-ng tool suite]() allows for most attacks to be done manually, but I wanted a point-and-click open source software similar to how I imagined the WiFi Pineapple would be.

-After comparing many tools like WiFite and the WiFiPumpkin3, I settled on EAPHammer.
-According to my research, this open source script seemed to be the most recognized among actual WiFi pentesters.
+After comparing many tools like WiFite and the WiFiPumpkin3, I settled on EAPHammer, Bettercap, and mitmproxy.
+According to my research, these tools appear to be the most recognized among actual WiFi pentesters and the most modular.

 _________________________________

-Before going into the weeds of EAPHammer, I would like to go over some essential aircrack-ng tool suite commands I used in order to successfully test the wireless network I was targeting.
+Before going into the weeds of the tools, I would like to go over some essential aircrack-ng tool suite commands I used in order to successfully test the wireless network I was targeting.

 When you connect a USB wifi adapter and successfully install all needed dependencies, the (in my case Linux) system will assign a wlan interface to it.
 Usually wlan1 if you have an onboard wifi card on a Linux system.

-Knowing this information the first command is sudo airmon-ng start wireless interface name.
+Knowing this information the first command is "sudo airmon-ng start wireless interface name".

 This command puts the interface assigned to your USB WiFi adapter into monitor mode.

 Now that your interface is in monitor mode, with the right commands usually using the commands associated with airodump-ng, this will allow you to view all APs in your range, what channels they are communicating over, the MAC address (or BSSID) of the AP, and the MAC Addresses of each client connecting to the AP.

-For example, to view all APs in your range use the command sudo airodump-ng wireless interface name
+For example, to view all APs in your range use the command "sudo airodump-ng wireless interface name"

 _______________________________________________________

+Now there are many types of attacks you can perform using devices like these, but the ones that were the most interesting to me were ARP Spoofing, DNS Spoofing, SSL Stripping, and using mitmproxy to inspect both http and https traffic all in the CLI.

+_______________________________________________________

+#ARP SPOOFING